ezeAng/reveilleBeta/README.md

 ## Setup:

 > Requires localhost server setup with django, as of now we have not decided to take it a step further and host it on a server.
-Hence, to view how our website works, a video summary will show our webapp's basic functions
+Hence, to view how our website works, a video summary will show our webapp's basic functions.
+The video can be found named as reveille trial run, under our project folder.

 ## Languages and Frameworks utilized: